-Big data technologies today can handle such structured and unstructured data in real time and immediately present marketers with the changing face of people’s preferences in order to perfectly time their campaigns.
-Data from CRM systems, from social media, from search engines and from ecommerce sites serve as inputs for analysis in real time to help sales teams “strike while the iron is hot”.
+Big data technologies today can handle such structured and unstructured data in real-time and immediately present marketers with the changing face of people’s preferences in order to perfectly time their campaigns.
+Data from CRM systems, from social media, from search engines and from eCommerce sites serve as inputs for analysis in real-time to help sales teams “strike while the iron is hot”.
 Big data collaborating with marketing brings order from the chaotic collection of information, helps marketing people gain insight from millions of actions and interpret these in a way to come up with effective insightful, focused, result-oriented strategies.

 See Also:- Books That Will Help You Get Started in Big Data

 Implementing Big Data Analytics?
 Tools That Make It Possible

 Marketing personnel often make decisions based on intuition without adequate backup statistical analysis of present preferences and future trends.
 Big data makes sense from the chaotic collection of information empowering smart marketing personnel to lay the foundation for data-driven implementations that will show results in the long term.

 However, in order to take advantage of big data marketing personnel would need to be familiar with statistical analysis or have personnel on the team who can make sense of the data and create value for their company and for their customers.
 Marketing departments may think of big data in the context of a specific strategy or work from the other end, using outputs from big data statistical analysis to come up with marketing strategies that will make effective use of analyzed data.